2degrees/django-wsgi/docs/source/manual/paste-factory.rst

 There are a few WSGI servers that are very convenient for development of WSGI application and `PasteScript <http://pythonpaste.org/script/>`_ is by far the most widely used one.
-Unlike Django's, it is multi-threaded and IE6 does not make it crash.
+Unlike Django's, it is multi-threaded and thus `suitable for AJAX stuff <http://code.djangoproject.com/ticket/3357>`_.
 Like Django's, it's able to reload the application when you change something in your code.
 It's also so robust that it's often the server of choice for people deploying with FastCGI.

 Once you have installed PasteScript (e.g., :command:`easy_install PasteScript`), you need to configure the server in your configuration file by adding the